Yurei04/travelGuardian/README.md

 ## Challenges I ran into
 Throughout the development process, I faced several challenges:
 - **Lack of Time:** Balancing the project with other responsibilities meant working with limited time.
-- **Sleep Deprivation:** Late nights and irregular sleep patterns affected my efficiency.
+- **Sleep Deprivation:** Not sleeping affected my efficiency.
-- **Temperature and House Chores:** Managing varying temperatures and household responsibilities added to the complexity.
+- **Temperature and House Chores:** Managing hot temperatures at home and household responsibilities added to the complexity.
 - **Resource Limitations:** I encountered constraints in terms of available resources and tools, which impacted my workflow.

 ## Accomplishments I’m proud of